Superdense beaming of axion dark matter in the vicinity of the light cylinder of pulsars

 Thus, solar axion flux would be $\lesssim\!\!10^{12}$ times denser than axion magnetar flux at the Earth position due to geometric dilution.
-Nonetheless, giant flares (GFs) \cite{Kaspi:2017fwg,Mereghetti:2005dt,Hurley:2005zs,Boggs:2006uk,Roberts:2021udn} featured by magnetars present a remarkably large characteristic time — $\sim$0.1--1 s — and can reach powers up to $\gtrsim \!\!10^{47}$ erg$\,$s$^{-1}$ at $\hbar\omega\!\!>\!\!3$ keV, in contrast with their quiescent luminosities in the range 2-10 keV, with a break about $\lesssim \!\!
+Nonetheless, intermediate bursts (IBs) featured by magnetars, with luminosities up to $\gtrsim \!\!10^{43}$ erg$\,$s$^{-1}$ and a characteristic time of tens of seconds, and mostly giant flares (GFs), which present a spike lasting $\sim$0.1--1 s that can reach powers up to $\gtrsim \!\!10^{47}$ erg$\,$s$^{-1}$ and a long tail — few hundred seconds — have been observed at $\hbar\omega\!\!>\!\!2$ keV \cite{Turolla:2015mwa,Kaspi:2017fwg,Mereghetti:2009haa, Mereghetti:2005dt,Hurley:2005zs,Boggs:2006uk,Roberts:2021udn}.
+They represent a contrast to their quiescent luminosities in the range 2-10 keV, with a break about $\lesssim \!\!
 10^{33}$ erg$\,$s$^{-1}$ for — the less bright — `transient' magnetars, and $\gtrsim \!\!
-10^{33}$ erg$\,$s$^{-1}$ for — the more potent — `persistent' sources — PSR J0146+61 in Fig. $\!$\ref{fig_2} can be taken as a reference.
-In spite of we emphasize that this result must be viewed with caution, numbers could add up so that the direct detection of magnetar axions triggered by soft X-ray GFs cannot be discarded.
+10^{33}$ erg$\,$s$^{-1}$ for — the more potent — `persistent' sources.
+In spite of we emphasize that this result must be viewed with caution,\footnote{Note that IBs and GFs could involve different physics than the main considerations in this paper.} numbers could add up so that the direct detection of magnetar axions triggered by X-ray IBs/GFs cannot be discarded \cite{DeMiguel:2022ojb}.